DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - If a spider were to spawn on the same position as a boulder, it is able to move out of it on the next tick, however, will not be able to move back into it.
 - If a spider walks into a portal, the spider will rotate around the position of the other portal translated by it's movement direction.

-loadGame

-- The itemResponse doesnt store the type of the key and door so we wont be able to match the type of keys and doors for games that are loaded.

 saveGame

 - The user will get access to all the saves, so they can have access to previous saves which wont be overriden.